LarsNorlander/dev-diary/README.md

 ### 8:54 PM

 I've tried making the form a lot more sensible.
 I guess I have enough to start styling.

+## June 29, 2018

+### 6:49 PM

+I've completed styling the form and made it responsive.
+I had the form basically have a card look to it and gave it a max-width of 800.
+Inside the form, I used grids to make two columns of inputs and made it one column when the screen got smaller.